Vegetable Beef Soup, "La Soup a' Marie" In the Instant Pot

 No reviews

-The addition of thinly sliced fresh bell peppers gives this vegetable beef soup a unique taste.
-It's made with beef, potatoes, and carrots in a rich tomato broth that always reminds me of my grandmother.
-Make it in the Instant Pot or on the stovetop for a very satisfying meal!
+The addition of thinly sliced fresh bell peppers gives this vegetable beef soup a distinctive flavor.
+It's made with beef, potatoes, and carrots in a hearty tomato broth that always reminds me of my grandmother.
+Make it in the Instant Pot or on the stovetop for a truly satisfying meal!

 • Total Time: 45 minutes